 After Hale became director of the Mount Wilson Observatory in 1904, he became deeply involved in Pasadena’s local education and culture, including the creation of the California Institute of Technology and the Huntington Library.
 Meanwhile, Hale revivified the National Academy of Sciences by organizing the National Research Council, obtaining a substantial endowment, and establishing the National Research Council Fellowships.
 Before World War I, Hale was a founder of the International Union of Cooperation in Solar Research, Foreign Secretary of the National Academy of Sciences, and frequent delegate to the International Association of Academies.
 After the war, he was instrumental in the establishment of the International Research Council and served as president of its successor, the International Council of Scientific Unions, from 1931 to 1934.

 The Caltech Archives, in collaboration with the Huntington and the Carnegie Institution, published this web edition of the Hale Papers on the 150th anniversary of Hale’s birth.
-You may navigate it by selecting a folder to view using the collection guide, by browsing the same guide in the Online Archive of California, or by searching the full text of all typed papers using the search box above.
+You may navigate it by selecting a folder to view using the collection guide or by browsing the same guide in the Online Archive of California.

 Hale’s wide-ranging correspondence forms a particularly valuable and accessible portion of this collection.
 Among his correspondents were prominent scientists, including Franz Boas, Walter Cannon, Albert Einstein, and Ernest Rutherford; inventors, including Alexander Graham Bell and Nikola Tesla; industrialists, including Andrew Carnegie and Henry Huntington; politicians, including Herbert Hoover, Gifford Pinchot, Elihu Root, and Woodrow Wilson; and Caltech faculty, including Robert Millikan, Thomas Hunt Morgan, and Arthur Amos Noyes.